 We have so many cheesy pies that picking just a few for this list is a real challenge.
 You can find more in our pie recipe collection, but here's a sample: There's Anneka Manning's little open egg and bacon pies, with a mustard-spike shortcrust pastry; these Jewish knishes, little square parcels filled with potato, onion, dill and two types of cheese; and this Italian torta pasqualina, which as the name suggests is traditional Easter fare, but equally good at any time of year.

-And here's another substantial bake that looks like a strong contender for this list: Paul Hollywood's bacon and egg pie (coming to SBS Food Channel 33 in Paul Hollywood's Pies and Puds, Tuesdays 8.30pm from 2 July), with two kinds of cheese in the filling.
+Here's another substantial bake that looks like a strong contender for this list: Paul Hollywood's bacon and egg pie, with two kinds of cheese in the filling.
 "Delicious hot or cold," Hollywood says.